nicorotolo/PISENetwork/_pages/events.md

 title: "Upcoming Events"
 permalink: /events/
 header:
-  overlay_image: "/assets/images/events_banner.jpg" # Replace with path to your events banner image
+  overlay_image: "/assets/images/events_banner.jpg" # Path to your banner image
   overlay_filter: 0.5 # Adjust the opacity of the overlay (0.0 to 1.0)
-  caption: "Explore upcoming events organized by the PISE Network"
+  caption: "Join us at our upcoming events and gatherings"
 ---

 <nav class="custom-nav">